-Dr. Schaefer is the author of the thirteenth edition of Sociology (McGraw-Hill, 2012), Sociology in Modules, fourth edition (McGraw-Hill, 2018), the seventh edition of Sociology Matters (McGraw-Hill, 2018), and, with Robert Feldman, Sociology and Your Life with P.O.W.E.R.
+Dr. Schaefer is the author of Sociology in Modules, fifth edition (McGraw Hill, 2020), the seventh edition of Sociology Matters (McGraw Hill, 2019), and, with Robert Feldman, Sociology and Your Life with P.O.W.E.R.
 Learning (2016).
-He is also the author of Racial and Ethnic Groups, now in its fifteenth edition (2019), Racial and Ethnic Diversity in the USA (first edition, 2014), and Race and Ethnicity in the United States, (ninth edition, 2019), all published by Pearson.
+He is also the author of Racial and Ethnic Groups, now in its fifteenth edition update (2021) and Race and Ethnicity in the United States (ninth edition, 2019), both published by Pearson.
 Together with William Zellner, he coauthored the ninth edition of Extraordinary Groups, published by Waveland Press in 2015.
 Dr. Schaefer served as the general editor of the three-volume Encyclopedia of Race, Ethnicity, and Society, published by Sage in 2008.
-These books have been translated into Chinese, Japanese, Portuguese, and Spanish, as well as adapted for use in Canadian colleges.
+These books have been translated into Chinese (long and short forms), Sinhalese.
+Indonesian, Turkish, Japanese, Portuguese, and Spanish, as well as adapted for use in Canadian colleges.